gasacchi/gasacchi/README.md

 ## Some Programming Language and Technology that i currently learning:
 - Linux
-- Haskell
+- SvelteKit
-- Purescript
+- Typescript
 - Neovim
 - Language Design
 - Compiler ( Still trying to Build one)

 ### I hope some of you wil find and learn something useful with my repo!